sophiaponte/prefect-legacy/docs/core/advanced_tutorials/using-results.md

 For Core-only users, you must:

-- Opt-in to checkpointing globally by setting the `prefect.config.flows.checkpointing` to "True" via [your preferred Prefect configuration](https://docs.prefect.io/core/concepts/configuration.html)
+- Opt-in to checkpointing globally by setting the `prefectlegacy.config.flows.checkpointing` to "True" via [your preferred Prefect configuration](https://docs.prefectlegacy.io/core/concepts/configuration.html)
 - Specify the result your tasks will use for at least one level of specificity (flow-level or task-level)

 For Prefect Core server or Prefect Cloud users:

 - Checkpointing will automatically be turned on; you can disable it by passing `checkpoint=False` to each task you want to turn it off for
-- A result subclass that matches the storage backend of your `prefect.config.flows.storage` setting will automatically be applied to all tasks, if available; notably this is not yet supported for Docker Storage
+- A result subclass that matches the storage backend of your `prefectlegacy.config.flows.storage` setting will automatically be applied to all tasks, if available; notably this is not yet supported for Docker Storage
 - You can override the automatic result subclass at the global level, flow level, or task level

 #### Setting result at the flow level